We are part of a digital era that is constantly evolving. Adapting to the latest changes has become a necessity for every business’s survival.

 DevOps allowed the development and operation team to work together on a single platform while connecting them to a project pipeline.
-The teams handle all the software delivery pipeline stages, such as release, distribution, test, and creation.
+The teams handle all the software delivery pipeline stages, such as release, distribution, testing, and creation.
 This collaboration eliminated the chances of miscommunication, thus ensuring an efficient work process and better results.

-Large industries like the banking industry face a lot of challenges due to the miscommunication between different teams operating separately.
+Large industries like the banking industry face a lot of challenges due to miscommunication between different teams operating separately.
 DevOps is a one-stop solution for all these challenges as it allows different teams to work together effectively while ensuring transparency and control.

 Customer satisfaction is the key to success for every business and the banking industry was way behind on this before DevOps.